Subordinate Courts

 Gram Nyayalayas — Justice at the Grassroots

-The Gram Nyayalayas Act, 2008 (effective 2009) provides for the establishment of village courts at the grassroots level to ensure access to justice for rural communities who cannot afford the time and expense of travelling to district courts.
-Key features: (a) presided over by a Nyayadhikari (judicial officer) appointed by the state government in consultation with the High Court — must have the same qualifications as a judicial magistrate; (b) exercises both civil and criminal jurisdiction — civil cases up to a pecuniary limit specified by the state, and criminal cases involving offences listed in the First and Second Schedules of the Act (mostly compoundable offences punishable up to 2 years); (c) follows summary procedure — simplified, inexpensive, and expeditious; (d) must be mobile — the Gram Nyayalaya must periodically go to villages within its jurisdiction to hear cases (mobile court concept); (e) no court fees charged; (f) evidence recorded in the language of the village; (g) appeals from Gram Nyayalayas lie to the District Court (civil) or Sessions Court (criminal).
-Despite the Act being in force since 2009, implementation has been extremely poor — as of 2024, only around 500 Gram Nyayalayas have been established against the estimated need of over 5,000.
-Many states have not established a single Gram Nyayalaya.
+The Gram Nyayalayas Act, 2008 (effective 2009) provides village courts for rural communities.
+Key features: presided by a Nyayadhikari (judicial officer appointed by the state in HC consultation, with judicial magistrate qualifications); exercises both civil and criminal jurisdiction (civil cases up to a state-specified pecuniary limit, criminal cases from the Act's Schedules, mostly compoundable offences up to 2 years); follows summary procedure (simplified, inexpensive, expeditious); must be mobile (periodically visiting villages within jurisdiction); charges no court fees; records evidence in the village language.
+Appeals lie to the District Court (civil) or Sessions Court (criminal).
+Implementation has been poor: only about 500 Gram Nyayalayas exist against an estimated need of over 5,000.
+Many states have not established a single one.
 The SC has repeatedly directed states to set up these courts.
-The Law Commission (114th Report) had recommended strengthening the Gram Nyayalaya concept as essential for reducing the burden on district courts and providing accessible justice to the 70% of India's population that lives in rural areas.
+The mobile court concept, the dual civil-criminal jurisdiction, and the 500-vs-5,000 implementation gap are tested in governance questions.

 Lok Adalats and Legal Services Infrastructure